zero-to-mastery/drum-root/README.md

 Note: If you are running on Windows run install --noptional flag (i.e. `npm install --no-optional`) which will skip installing fsevents.

-## Building and deploying in production
+## Building and Deploying in Production

 If you wanted to run this site in production, you should install modules then build the site with `npm run build` and run it with `npm start`: